pipeforce/pipeforce.github.io/docs/guides/96_messaging.md

 Now you would like to listen for new sales orders on the messaging bus.
 Every time a new such sales order has been created, we would like to send this email.

-For this, the unique messaging key `sales.order.created` was defined and communicated accordingly by the integration team.
+Let's assume, the unique messaging key `sales.order.created` was defined and communicated accordingly by the integration team.
+This can be freely designed by the development team.

 With this information we can now extend our pipeline easily to listen to messages with this key and automatically send an email: